C4ptainCrunch/thesis/source/index.rst

 The principle of MCTS is simple : we represent the initial state of a game by the root node of a tree.
 This node then has a child for each possible action the current player can make.
-The n-th child of the node represents the state in which the game would be if the player had played the n-th possible action.
+The n-th child of the node represents the state in which the game would be if the player played the n-th possible action.

 The maximum number of children of a node in the game is called the branching factor.
-In a classical Awalé game the player can choose to sow his seeds from one of his non-empty pits.
-As the player has 6 pits, the branching factor is 6 (this is very small compared to the branching factor of 19 for the game of Go and makes Awalé much easier to play with MCTS).
+In a classical Awale game the player can choose to sow his seeds from one of his non-empty pits.
+As the player has 6 pits, the branching factor is 6 (this is very small compared to the branching factor of 19 for the game of Go and makes Awale much easier to play with MCTS).

 If we build the complete tree, we compute every possible state in the game and every leaf of the tree is a final state (end of a game).
-As said, previously, computing the complete tree is not ideal for Awalé (it has :math:`\approx 8 \times 10^{11}` nodes) and computationally impossible for games with a high branching factor (unless very shallow).
+As said, previously, computing the complete tree is not ideal for Awale (it has :math:`\approx 8 \times 10^{11}` nodes) and computationally impossible for games with a high branching factor (unless very shallow).

 To overcome this computational problem, the MCTS method constructs only a part